fluxtrue/MadQuiz/README.md

 # MadQuiz
-Mad, a quiz game that is not very hard but i tried to make it hard so enjoy
+This is MadQuiz a quiz that might be hard soon!
+By the way to get different versions click on the Releases page.